 How to get there: Hop off the red bus at Table Mountain, walk down the road and cross at the zebra crossing towards the parking area and clearly marked start of the hike.
 If you'd rather enjoy the view without breaking a sweat, hop on our Sunset Bus to enjoy a glorious sunset on Signal Hill.

 Even if you have just a few days in Cape Town, find time to visit the amazing Kirstenbosch Botanical Gardens at the foot of Table Mountain.
-A bucket-list item is its 130m-long timber Centenary Tree Canopy Walkway (known as the Boomslang [“tree snake”]), named the Most Beautiful Object in South Africa at the Design Indaba Expo 2015.
+A summer bucket list item is its 130m-long timber Centenary Tree Canopy Walkway (known as the Boomslang [“tree snake”]), named the Most Beautiful Object in South Africa at the Design Indaba Expo 2015.
 On a clear day, the views from the Boomslang sprawl all the way to the Stellenbosch mountains.

-Back on terra firma, stroll among the famous garden’s indigenous flora, comprising more than 7 000 species, from delicate, fragrant fynbos to majestic yellowwood, stinkwood and boekenhout trees.
-Explore the shaded pathways away from the crowds, picnic on the lawns or enjoy a meal in the restaurant.
+Back on terra firma, stroll among the famous garden’s indigenous flora, comprising more than 7,000 species, from delicate, fragrant fynbos to majestic yellowwood, stinkwood, and boekenhout trees.
+Explore the shaded pathways away from the crowds, picnic on the lawns, or enjoy a meal in the restaurant.

 How to get there: Hop off at the Kirstenbosch stop as part of the Mini Peninsula Tour.